vijaybalebail/In-memory-workshop/In_memory/LabSetup/Labsetup_mk.md

 Each lab participant will be provided a unique **IP address** and a download link to a **SSH secure key file**

+## Connect to server with ssh key
+  By now, you have the IP address and the SSH to remote login to the server.
+You can connect to the provisioned server from Windows Putty tool, Windows Powershell or from MAC notebook.
+  The Sql\*Developer lab requirs you a GUI.
+To complete that lab, you can either install Sql\*Developer on the laptop or use remote Desktop to it.

-## Windows Users: Connect using Putty
+### Windows Users: Connect using Putty

 1. Download and **[Install Putty](https://www.putty.org/)** and then open the PuTTY utility from the Windows start menu.
 In the **Host Name dialog box**, enter the IP Address of your OCI Compute Instance.
 This will be provided from your instructor.